Stockport power station: History

 In 1891 Stockport Corporation applied for a Provisional Order under the Electric Lighting Acts to generate and supply electricity to the town.
-The Stockport Electric Lighting Order 1891 was granted by the Board of Trade and was confirmed by Parliament through the Electric Lighting Orders Confirmation (No. 2) Act 1891 (54 & 55 Vict. c. l).
+The Stockport Electric Lighting Order 1891 was granted by the Board of Trade and was confirmed by Parliament through the Electric Lighting Orders Confirmation (No. 2) Act 1891 (54 & 55 Vict. c. l) however it wasn't until 1897 before it was decided to provide lighting.
 The power station was built in Millgate, Stockport and it first supplied electricity in 1899.
 Further equipment was added to meet the rising demand for electricity; by 1922 it had a generating capacity of 22,000 kW.
 A 20,000kW Escher Wyss turbine driving a Brown Boveri alternator was installed in 1931.

 From the establishment of the Stockport Corporation Tramways in 1901 the power station supplied electric current to tram system.
 The trams were decommissioned in 1951.

 Stockport power station became a selected station in the North West England and North Wales Electricity Scheme.
 It was part of one of three national grid rings in the northwest.
 Other stations in the Stockport ring were Manchester, Tame Valley and Oldham.

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
 6. c.
 54).
 The Stockport electricity undertaking was abolished, ownership of Stockport power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Stockport electricity undertaking were transferred to the North Western Electricity Board (NORWEB).

 Stockport power station was closed on 25 October 1976.
 The power station was subsequently demolished.

 Stockport Hydro is a hydro-electric generating station located at Otterspool Weir on the River Goyt at Marple, Stockport.
 It comprises two Archimedes screws with a total output of 68 kW.
 It was commissioned in October 2012 and in its first year generated 180 MWh of electricity which was fed into the national grid.

 Equipment specification

+Initial plant installed in 1898 was two Tetlow Brothers Lancashire boilers hand fired that provided steam to five generating sets.